Huawei-APAC-Professional-Services/hfa/localbackend.md

 6. On the ER service page, Click `Manage Sharing`
 ![ER Sharing](./images/100-level/007-hfa-Network-ER-01.png)

-7. Sharing the ER with `Application Account` and `Common Account` through the account ID you get on step 4.
+7. Sharing the ER with `Application Account` and `Common Account` through the account ID you get in step 4.
 ![ER Sharing](./images/100-level/007-hfa-Network-ER-02.png)

 ### Provisioning HFA Network Resources in Member Account